Mistake #1: Test Bank Questions = Studying:

 I don’t want to study- I will just ‘wing it’.

 ‘Winging’ the most important exam of your nursing career is a fatal mistake.
-Should you be unsuccessful, you must face the cascade of negative emotions and self-doubt that will follow you thereafter.
-Imagine the difficulty of needing to heal and begin the study process again.
+Should you be unsuccessful, you must face the cascade of negative emotions that will follow you thereafter.
+Imagine the difficulty then faced to heal and begin the study process again.

 Mistake #4: Knowing you’re not ready and not rescheduling your exam: